auth0/docs/articles/rate-limits.md

 The following Auth0 API endpoints return rate limit-related headers.
 For additional information about these endpoints, please consult the [API explorer](api/management/v2).

-> If you are using an API endpoint **not** listed below and you receive rate limit headers as part of your response, please see the page on [Anomaly Detection]()/anomaly-detection) for additional information.
+> If you are using an API endpoint **not** listed below and you receive rate limit headers as part of your response, please see the page on [Anomaly Detection](anomaly-detection) for additional information.

 <table class="table">
   <tr>